 9.2 Signage Laws and Regulations.
 Tenant shall be responsible to assure that its signage (other than Landlord's pylon signs) conforms with all applicable legal requirements.
 Landlord shall reasonably cooperate with and assist Tenant in obtaining any approvals for rezoning, variances or permits requested by Tenant in connection with Tenant's signage, including the execution of applications therefor, and Tenant shall reimburse Landlord for any-out-of-pocket expenses reasonably incurred by Landlord in complying with any such request; provided, however, Landlord shall not be obligated to consent to any signage changes that would violate any leases or restrictive covenants encumbering the Shopping Center or any portion thereof on the Effective Date.

-9.3 Pylon Signage.
+[If Tenant will have pylon sign rights:] 9.3 Pylon Signage.
 If Landlord's Pylon Signs do not already exist, Landlord shall, at its own cost and expense and as part of Landlord’s Work, construct and complete the Pylon Signs at the locations depicted on the Site Plan prior to the Landlord's Delivery Date.
 During the Term of this Lease, Landlord shall keep and maintain the Pylon Signs in good condition, repair and operation, and the cost and expense thereof shall be part of the Common Area Costs (as hereinafter defined).
 Landlord shall install Tenant's sign panels on both sides of the Pylon Signs in the respective positions set forth in Section 1.14.
 If Landlord’s Pylon Signs already exist at the Shopping Center on the Effective Date, Landlord's Pylon Signs shall be in the location depicted in the Site Plan.
 Tenant shall, at its own expense, have the right to change or replace its sign face at any time or from time to time during the Term of this Lease, subject to compliance with applicable legal requirements.

 .
 COMMON AREAS